guillaume-azarias/Human-Activity-Prediction/README.md

 **Milestones 2**: Real-time activity reporting every 15 - 30 minutes.
 Be able to detect an activity (and maybe the type of activity) and send a notification.

 ## Data:
-- device                                object
-- tenant                                object
-- light                                float64
-- temperature                          float64
-- humidity                             float64
-- co2                                  float64

-Light, temperature, humidity and CO2 were time series of ambient value measured every 20sec.
+Light, temperature, humidity and CO2 were time series of ambient values measured every 20sec using a sensor located in the room of a resident.

 ## Results
 ### Workflow
 ![Workflow](Workflow_.png)

 ### Illustrations
-For each resident, single page shows the user (left side) and resident (right side) section.
-The user section is dedicated to identify the caregiver, analysis mode, time frame and parameter used for activity detection.
-The resident section shows the contact details, summary of data analysis and data illustration.
-Below are shown simulated cases where the resident exhibited a usual and unual activity, respectively.
+For each resident, an individual dashboard shows the user (left side) and resident (right side) information:
+- The user section is dedicated to identify the caregiver, analysis mode, time frame and parameter used for activity detection.
+- The resident section shows the contact details, summary of data analysis and data illustration.

+Below are shown simulated cases, where two residents exhibited a usual and unual activity, respectively.
 ![Usual Activity](Usual_Activity.png)
 ![Unusual Activity](Unusual_Activity.png)

 *How does it work ?*
+Ederly peoples tend to exhibit the same routine over days and weekdays.
+Waking up, going out for a walk or nightly bathroom breaks occur at the same time of the day and the week.
+Therefore, processing the data from previous days allows to predict expected behavior of a resident (eg presence in a room from the CO2 concentration data) and anomalies can be detected by comparing the predicted behavior with measured data.
+The measured and predicted data are shown in black and blue on the graph, respectively.
+Anomalies are shown in red.
+The dashboard allows the caregiver to check if the resident exhibited an unusual behavior and decide if he should check him/her.

 A summary of our results was presented during a meetup webinar:
 [![Human Pattern Prediction](http://img.youtube.com/vi/AL4BGwj-aBA/0.jpg)](http://www.youtube.com/watch?v=AL4BGwj-aBA "Predictive Analytics")